Take Ownership of Your Defense – What Happens When You Don’t

 · If Yes, he needs to get a copy of this new notification regarding a medication change, due to the BOP Formulary

 - Get a hard copy of the prescription and fill it.

-While I hope this Case Is rare, it points out that every defendant, once you’re indicted, needs to take ownership of all aspects of their defense.
+While I hope this Case Is rare, it points out that every defendant must take ownership of all aspects of their defense once they’re indicted.

-Then Be honest with yourself (and your attorney) regarding all the facts of the case, then, start interviewing attorneys.
+Then, Be honest with yourself (and your attorney) regarding the case’s facts, and start interviewing attorneys.

-· Ask for referrals to see speak to some happy clients, then.
+· Ask for referrals to speak to some happy clients, then.

 · The goal is to see if they’re the same or if each is individualized – In the same Criminal defense space.